 Texas State reports 11 new COVID-19 cases

-According to the dashboard, 137 cases are considered active.
-A total of 401 students and seven faculty/staff have tested positive for COVID-19 in the past 30 days.
+According to the dashboard, 133 cases are considered active.
+A total of 404 students and six faculty/staff have tested positive for COVID-19 in the past 30 days.

 The dashboard states that numbers include positive COVID-19 test results for students, faculty and staff who tested at the Student Health Center or reported positive results after being tested at other sites.
 Results received from other sites are added to the graph based on the test date.